tamberg/pi-cam/README.md

 > Note: We assume your computer runs MacOS.

 ## Take pictures
-- Plug in the power cable to the Pi and a socket
+- Plug the power cable into the Pi and a socket
 - Wait for the Pi to start up (might take 5 minutes)
 - Wait for the camera to take pictures (every 15 minutes)